rodmcnew/RcmUser/README.md

 ### ACL ###

 This module wraps resources in a root schema and provides data mappers for storage of roles and rules.
-This module also provides a service, controller plug-in and view helper for isAllowed (rcmUserIsAllowed for plug-in and helper)
+This module also provides a service for isAllowed

-This module also creates some ACL resources that are used to allow access to APIs and Views provided in this Module.
+This module also creates some ACL resources that are used to allow access to APIs and Views.

 ProviderId:
 - RcmUser